The 20 Best Tetralogy of Fallot Doctors Near Me in Maryland, US

 English, Russian, Spanish

 Dr. John D. Coulson is an assistant professor of pediatrics at the Johns Hopkins University School of Medicine.
 His area of clinical expertise is pediatric cardiology.
 He earned his M.D. at University of Michigan Medical School.
 He completed his medical training and a pediatrics residency at Stanford University Medical Center before training in naval flight surgery at the Naval Aerospace Medical Institute.
 He then completed fellowships in pediatric cardiology and developmental biology at Stanford.
 He also served as a medical officer for the U.S. Navy for nine years.
 Dr. Coulson was an honorary member of the Russian Scientific Society of Interventional Radiology and Endovascular Surgery in 2001.
 He has published a number of journal articles and co-authored several book chapters related to pediatric cardiology.
 Dr. Coulson is rated as an Experienced provider by MediFind in the treatment of Tetralogy of Fallot.
-His top areas of expertise are Pulmonary Hypertension, Pediatric Myocarditis, Hypertension, and Tetralogy of Fallot.
+His clinical expertise encompasses Pulmonary Hypertension, Pediatric Myocarditis, Hypertension, and Tetralogy of Fallot.
+Dr. Coulson is board certified in American Board Of Pediatrics.

 Experienced in Tetralogy of Fallot